byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 The `@yaml` clause is used as a starting delimiter for YAML-formatted input wherever it is acceptable to provide raw input inside of a Tridy statement.
 When the `@json` clause is given, the input is no longer validated according to Tridy rules, and instead becomes validated as a YAML object.
 That is, until `@end` is given, which closes the formatted input and returns to Tridy mode.
 The backslash character ( `\` ) can be used as an escape meanwhile, which is needed especially in order to interpret `@` or `#` literally.

 YAML, unlike JSON, is sensitive to whitespace.
 However, the rules as with YAML raw input are no different than with YAML input on its own in other circumstances, so as long as identation is consistent without the use of tab characters, then the input should run through the interpreter successfully.

 ```
-# Before
-@new @as a;

-# After
-@in a @new @yaml
+@set @none @is @yaml
     ---
     string: This is a string.
     number: 10